 Why is it Important To Learn Major Scales?

 Learning major scales gives you an understanding of music as a whole.
-Ranges don’t only apply to guitar, but they also apply to keyboards, bass guitars, and even vocalists.
-This understanding gives you an idea of what music theory is as a whole.
+Ranges don’t only apply to guitars, but they also apply to keyboards, bass guitars, and even vocalists.
+This understanding gives you an idea of what music theory is.

 Also, learning your guitar scales gives you a natural method of practice.
 Scales are common patterns of beautiful notes.
 By playing up and down those notes, your fingers will get more used to playing these notes.